jsh0792/MSAD/README.md

 python main.py  -c config/USMA.json --use_trust --use_cossim
 ```
 ### WSI Preprocessing
 Following [CTranspath](https://github.com/Xiyue-Wang/TransPath), we divide each WSI into patches of 512 * 512 pixels, 1024* 1024 pixels, 2048 * 2048 pixels at 20x magnification.
-Then we adopt the image encoder of Ctranspath to extract patch features.
+Then we adopt the image encoder of CTranspath to extract patch features.

 ## 🔥 Part of Results
 **KM-analysis:** The Kaplan-Meier curves of our proposed method over five datasets.
 The red and blue curves represent high-risk (greater than the median) and low-risk (less than or equal to the median) patients.
 The x-axis represents the patient's overall survival time (in months), and the y-axis represents the patient's survival probability based on the output of the UMSA.